-Devoting her career to the understanding and treatment of gynecological cancers, Dr. Laurel W. Rice personifies the University of Virginia Cancer Center mission of "changing the future of cancer."
-Director of the University of Virginia's Division of Gynecologic Oncology and associate professor of obstetrics and gynecology, Dr. Rice balances a broad range of professional responsibilities, including patient care, teaching, research, and the organization and administration of clinical trials.
+Dr. Laurel W. Rice has devoted her career to the understanding and treatment of gynecological cancers.
+While director of the University of Virginia's Division of Gynecologic Oncology and associate professor of obstetrics and gynecology, Dr. Rice personified the University’s Cancer Center mission of "changing the future of cancer."
+Now serving as chair of the Department of Obstetrics and Gynecology and a professor in the Division of Gynecologic Oncology at the University of Wisconsin-Madison School of Medicine and Public Health, she continues to balance a broad range of professional responsibilities, including patient care, teaching, research, and the organization and administration of clinical trials.

 After receiving her doctor of medicine degree from the University of Colorado Health Sciences Center in 1983, Dr. Rice, a member of the Alpha Omega Alpha honor society, moved to Boston, Massachusetts, where she served as clinical fellow in obstetrics and gynecology at Harvard Medical School.
 She completed her internship and residency at Brigham and Women's Hospital.
 Dr. Rice remained at Harvard as an instructor and assistant professor in obstetrics and gynecology and reproductive biology while continuing at Brigham and Women's for her a fellowship in gynecologic oncology.